-The Culver City Municipal Code designated the City's Building Safety Office as the Floodplain Administrator and is responsible for administering and implementing the provisions of the NFIP.
-All development within designated special flood hazards must be in full compliance with Chapter 15.03.
-These standards are applicable both at the time of initial improvement and would be applicable after any flood event.
+The Culver City Municipal Code Section 15.03.050 designates the City's Building Official as the Floodplain Administrator who is responsible for administering and implementing the provisions of the NFIP.
+All development, including new construction and substantial improvements, within designated special flood hazards must be in full compliance with Chapter 15.03.
+The terms "new construction" and "substantial improvement" are defined in Section 15.03.015 of the Municipal Code.
+All new construction and substantial improvement are subject to the development standards outlined in Section 15.03.055 and Section 15.03.070 of the Municipal Code, which implement NFIP requirements.
+Requirements for new construction and significant improvement would also apply after any event where property had been substantially impacted by flood.
+No other specific regulations or requirements are outlined in the City code for implementation after any event where property had substantial improvement or damage.
 Significant flood events are rare within the City, even during heavy precipitation years.
 To date, the City does not have any repetitive loss properties or severe repetitive loss properties within the jurisdiction.